 - April 21, 2022 BOCC voted not to adopt a resolution to form a Library District.

-- May 31, 2022 Boulder County Clerk & Recorders Office certified a petition to form a library district serving the City of Boulder and the surrounding unincorporated Boulder County areas.
+- May 31, 2022 Boulder County Clerk & Recorders Office certified a petition by the Boulder Library Champions to form a library district serving the City of Boulder and the surrounding unincorporated Boulder County areas.

-- July 14, 2022 City Council will consider a resolution indicating the City of Boulder’s position on participating in the library district.
+- July 14, 2022 City Council voted 6-3 to pass a resolution indicating their support of the City of Boulder’s participation in the proposed library district.

 Frequently Asked Questions